j-berg-au/BOUNDLESS/content/Character Creation/Adepts/Tricks.md

 -----
 ##### Smoke Bomb
 *Minor Action, Alchemy*
-You through down a smoke bomb and attempt to disappear.
+You throw down a smoke bomb and attempt to disappear.

 | **Success Level** | **Effect**                                                                                   |
 | :---------------- | -------------------------------------------------------------------------------------------- |